 Found in certain random moments and places, I capture individuals in deeply contextualized settings like mass events or gatherings, and dive into them, locking them in time and space.
 I like to record people as they perform, as they dance, whirl, demonstrate, sing, chant, or quarrel.
 In doing so, I challenge the reality of a context in relation to the body, in its individuality and incessant beat, pushing the limits of the documentary to poetry or, sometimes, fiction.

 Anything that resembles sleep charms me; experiences that swallow me beyond the visible, beyond the first layer of understanding, into some origin.
 I try to express that which is still unknown, which is beyond reason; the spontaneous and the unthought-of.
 The never-ending alternation between the inside and the outside is dazzling, this skin, and the pores, my closed body and the infinity of space.
 I watch closely both the possibilities and the obstacles of the body, in how it can travel into a wider state of being, out of time, out of space, out of itself, but only through itself.
 I find the body to be the main pathway to alter-realities.

 I foresee poetry when instincts and impulses emerge, and when clumsiness collides with self-image.
 I explore the frontiers between the theoretical claims, the concepts and the human body in its daily life limitations.

 When I author a project, it becomes my mirror.
-When I collaborate, a process that resembles translation takes place.
+When I collaborate, a process that resembles translation or language negotiation takes place.